leeroberts67/code-pal-for-abap/docs/checks/constants-interface.md

 # Constants Interface Check
 ## What is the Intent of the Check?
-You should always prefer enumeration classes to constants interfaces.
+You should always use enumeration classes rather than constants interfaces, wherever possible.

 ## How does the check work?
 The check searches for interfaces with only constants.